ayushhagarwal/Flask-SQL-Email-Authentication/README.md

 # Flask-SQL-Email-Authentication
 A Flask, SQL email authentication web application.
-The database is MySQL
+The database used for storing user details is MySQL